Your Bahrain Questions Answered: 15 Things First-Timers Need to Know

 Q: Is Bahrain safe for tourists?

 Very safe.
 Crime rates are extremely low — Manama is safer than most European capitals.
-The main safety advice is to avoid areas with political demonstrations (occasionally in some villages south of Manama) and to not photograph government buildings or military installations.
-Tourist areas, the diplomatic quarter, and Seef district are completely comfortable to walk around day and night.
+The main advice: avoid areas with political demonstrations (occasionally in some villages south of Manama) and skip photographing government buildings or military installations.
+Tourist areas, the diplomatic quarter, and the Seef district are completely comfortable to walk around, day and night.

 Q: Can women travel alone in Bahrain?

 Absolutely.
 Bahrain is the most progressive Gulf state for women travelers.
 Local women drive, work, run businesses, and go out freely.
-Solo female travelers should exercise the same common sense as anywhere — avoid deserted areas late at night, dress modestly in traditional neighborhoods — but you won't face the restrictions you might in some neighboring countries.
+Solo female travelers should apply the same common sense they would anywhere — avoid deserted areas late at night, dress modestly in traditional neighborhoods — but the restrictions found in some neighboring countries simply aren't in play here.

-Bahrain is more relaxed than Saudi Arabia or Kuwait, but it's still a conservative culture.
+Bahrain runs more relaxed than Saudi Arabia or Kuwait, yet it's still a conservative culture.
 General rule: cover shoulders and knees in public.
 At hotels, pools, and beach clubs, swimwear is fine.
 In the souq or visiting mosques, dress modestly.
 Men should avoid shorts in traditional areas.
-Women don't need to wear an abaya, but will receive one at mosque entrances.
+Women don't need an abaya, but will receive one at mosque entrances.

-In mall areas and the Seef district, you'll see a wide range of clothing.
+In the malls and the Seef district, you'll see a wide range of clothing.
 Use your judgment.

 Yes.
 Bahrain is one of the few Gulf countries where alcohol is legal.
-Hotels, restaurants, bars, and clubs serve alcohol freely.
-You can also buy alcohol at licensed shops (need your passport).
+Hotels, restaurants, bars, and clubs serve freely, and you can buy from licensed shops (bring your passport).
 A beer at a bar costs 2-4 BHD ($5-11), cocktails 3-6 BHD ($8-16).
 Don't drink in public places or drive under the influence — the legal blood alcohol limit is effectively zero.

 During Ramadan, some (not all) establishments restrict alcohol service.